-My husband and I, and six of our seven children live in Neve Daniel, a small(er) and fantastic settlement in Israel.
+My husband and I, and seven of our eight children live in Neve Daniel, a small(er) and fantastic settlement in Israel.

 I am a Jewish, religious, passionately Zionistic American-Israeli Baal Teshuvah with an

-16 18 year old stepson and six more children ten twelve and under.
+16 18 21 year old stepson and six seven more children ten fifteen and under.
 I love my family, my work, music, cooking, Israel, and learning and teaching Torah.
 I also love my blog community.

 I grew up in Weston, CT, #3 preppiest town in the US in the eighties, according to The Preppy Handbook.
 My family was active in the Conservative movement, so I was a USY and Camp Ramah kid 110%.
 There was a time when I thought I was going to become a Cantor.
 How I became a “frummie” is a long story.
 Aren’t they all?